 1. Length of ownership

-How long have you owned the prop erty?
-45 years
+How long have you owned the proper have you owned the property?

 2. Council tax

-Which Council Tax band is your pro perty in?
-E
+Which Council Tax band is your prope erty in?
+D

 3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)
+What are the arrangements for parkin (Please tick all that apply)

-• Garage No
+Garage No

 Allocated parking space No

 • Driveway No

 Shared parking No

 On street Yes

 Resident permit No

 Metered Parking No

 Other (please specify):

-Feudal access to parki ng space round the oack of the property

 4. Conservation area

-Is your property in a designated Co special architectural or historical in which it is desirable to preserve or terest, the charact
+Is your property in a designated Cons special architectural or historical inte which it is desirable to preserve or er rest, the character or appea a of Yes rance of

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Attic converted into bedroom with toilet and shower. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Yes 6.
+Alterations/additions/extensions 1 a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
-New Double galzing installed along the whole of the back of the house and downs bathroom.
-Done in January 2023.
-New double glazing being installed in upper bed July 2024.
-7. Central heating a.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-No

-If you have answered yes or (Examples: gas-fired, solid fu If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenand ce contract for the centra Il heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar wed?
+Yes If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). mains gas i) When was your central heating system or partial central heating system installed? not known (ii) Do you have a maintenan ce contract for the centr al heating system?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar ewed?
 8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance Cert tificate which is less No 9.
+Energy Performance Ce rtificate which is less No 9.
 Issues that may have affected d your property a.
 Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is insurance claim? the damage the subject o of any outstanding b.
-Are you aware of the existen ce of asbestos in your pr operty?
-No If you have answered yes, ple ease give details: 10.
+If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
+Are you aware of the existence of the ex roperty?
+No 10.
 Services a.
-Please tick which services are connected to your property and give detail supplier: perty and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes Scottish Power Mains drainage Yes Local Authority
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Ovo Water mains or private water supply Yes Scottish Water Electricity Yes Ovo Mains drainage Yes Local Authority